 The Commission's water pollution abatement programs continue to focus on the effective coordination of approaches to regional problems.
 Opening additional areas for swimming and shellfishing remains a high Commission priority.
-The IEC's programs include enforcement; minimization of the effects of combined sewers, storm sewers, and municipal separate storm sewer systems; participation in the National Estuary Program; public involvement, education and outreach; control of floatables; compliance monitoring; pretreatment of industrial wastes; toxics contamination; sludge disposal; dredged material disposal; and monitoring the ambient waters - especially with regard to opening new areas for swimming and shellfishing.
+The IEC's programs include enforcement; minimization of the effects of combined sewers, stormsewers, and municipal separate stormsewer systems; participation in the National Estuary Program; public involvement, education and outreach; control of floatables; compliance monitoring; pretreatment of industrial wastes; toxics contamination; sludge disposal; dredged material disposal; and monitoring the ambient waters - especially with regard to opening new areas for swimming and shellfishing.

 Planning and construction is under way to provide water pollution control and abatement from municipal and industrial wastewaters discharging into the IEC's District waters.
-It is estimated that over \$12.5 billion has been allocated by municipalities and bond act dispersements in the District for 292 projects recently completed, in progress, and planned for the future.
+It is estimated that almost \$15 billion has been allocated by municipalities and bond act dispersements in the District for over 271 projects recently completed, in progress, and planned for the future.
+IEC must monitor all activity and take part in water quality projects prioritized by stimulus funding provided to the States by Section 604b of the Clean Water Act.

 The Commission remains actively involved with the Long Island Sound Study and the New York-New Jersey Harbor Estuary Program - both part of the National Estuary Program.
 IEC participates on the Management Committees, implementation and planning teams, and on various workgroups for these studies.
 With the Comprehensive Conservation and Management Plans for the LISS and the HEP in place, IEC remains involved with the workgroups that are dealing with total maximum daily loads for pathogens, nutrients and toxics.
 The Commission remains an active participant in the process for public involvement events and products, such as volunteer monitoring workshops, newsletters, tracking reports and fact sheets.
 The Commission has been involved with research proposal committees, science and technical advisory committees and interactions with citizen advisory committees throughout the District.
-In this regard, IEC is a member of the New Jersey Water Monitoring Coordination Council.

 IEC's research vessel, the R/V Natale Colosi, is ready to sail year-round.
-Commissioned 20 years ago, 2008 proved to be a very active year of water quality monitoring.
-This was IEC's 18th consecutive year as a participant in the multi-agency intensive survey in Long Island Sound to continue to document dissolved oxygen conditions.
-For the 13th year in a row, at the request of NJ DEP, the Commission collected water quality samples needed by NJ DEP to check the sanitary conditions of the shellfish waters of western Raritan Bay.
-In support of NY-NJ HEP and NYS DEC's Hudson River Estuary Management Program, IEC completed its third year of a pathogens monitoring program on the Hudson River.
+The year 2009 proved to be yet another very active year of water quality monitoring.
+This was IEC's 19th consecutive year as a participant in the multi-agency intensive survey in Long Island Sound to continue to document dissolved oxygen conditions.
+For the 14th year in a row, at the request of NJ DEP, the Commission collected water quality samples needed by NJ DEP to check the sanitary conditions of the shellfish waters of western Raritan Bay.
+In support of NY-NJ HEP and NYS DEC's Hudson River Estuary Management Program, IEC has scheduled its fourth year of a pathogens monitoring program on the Hudson River.
 Since 2003, IEC has conducted pathogens trackdown investigations on the Byram River, a NY-CT interstate waterway.
 IEC coordinates its compliance monitoring program with its three member states' environmental departments, as well as with US EPA.
 This program consists of the Commission regularly sampling waste discharges from municipal and industrial permittees throughout the District.
 These and other sampling programs are detailed in this report.

-For the 11th consecutive year, the Commission took the lead and coordinated the efforts of the Regional Bypass Workgroup which is comprised of 16 federal, interstate, state, county and local agencies.
+For the 12th consecutive year, the Commission took the lead and coordinated the efforts of the Regional Bypass Workgroup which is comprised of 16 federal, interstate, state, county and local agencies.
 The Workgroup maintained notification protocols to inform each other of unplanned bypasses and, based upon modeling software especially developed to predict the effects of those bypasses, determined if area beaches and shellfish beds should be closed to protect the health of the public.
-During the 11-month period ending November 30th, a combination of 254 raw sewage bypasses, illegal connections, and treatment reductions occurred.